-When I decided to become a WordPress Web Designer and Developer and launched my blog in 2012, I took a simple approach.
+When I decided to become a WordPress Web Designer and Developer and launched my blog in 2020, I took a simple approach.
 I Googled “WordPress website blog,” clicked on a “get a free blog”, “wordpress website builder” button, and started my journey.
-Initially, I tried to learn WordPress and create my own blog, but I found it overwhelming, especially while juggling family responsibilities.
-Consequently, I made the wise decision to hire a professional WordPress Web Designer and Developer, and I was thrilled with the outcomes they delivered for my small business.
-Without professional assistance, I would not have achieved such success.
-Years later, I have now become a professional web designer and developer myself, specializing in WordPress websites.

 Firstly, consider how much control you want over your site’s look and feel.
 If you’re content with an “out of the box” theme from WordPress.com, it might be suitable for you.
 For an additional cost, you can customize certain features like fonts and background colors.
 Overall,